 No. Disney doesn’t allow you to use any of your own inflatable devices.
 Not to worry though, there are plenty of tubes available for use for free within the attractions.
 There are also life vests available for free use for younger kiddos that may need to wear one for safety.

 7 – Are all swimsuits acceptable at the water parks?

-No. You cannot have any kinds of buckles are exposed metal on the slides or around the tubes.
-There are also no string or throng swimsuits allowed at the park.
+No. You cannot have any kinds of buckles that are exposed metal on the slides or around the tubes.
+There are also no string or thong swimsuits allowed at the park.
 The swimsuits must be fully covering those areas.
 If you have diaper-age children, then they must also wear swim diapers while enjoying the parks.

 6 – Am I allowed to bring in food and drinks?

 Yes, you can even bring in your own cooler.
 You can bring in anything you like as long as there are no glass containers and no alcoholic beverages.
 The coolers will be searched upon entering the park, so it is best to plan ahead and not try to slip these items in so that they don’t get thrown away when you try to enter.

 5 – What is a good checklist of items to bring with me?

 I like to make sure I have a change of clothes for the whole family (we usually show up in our swimsuits with covers over them).
 Sunscreen is a definite must, as the Florida sun will catch up to you very quickly and you will regret not having any.
 If you have sensitive feet, it is a good idea to bring shoes that you can wear in the water but many do walk around barefoot.
 You can either bring your own water bottle and towels or plan to buy water and use the towels that are there, but either way, they will be necessary!

 4 – Are there attractions for all ages?